Poll: Should Trampled be illustrated? Vote Now!

 Rather, just as I intend to do on the rest of the site, I wish to voice my own opinions.
-I don't think that there is a single, fix-all recipe to Scar's past that exonerates him from all blame and makes him a good figure.
+I don't think that there is a single, fix-all recipe to Scar's past that exonerates him from all blame and makes him, at least in the cliché sense, a 'good' figure.
 But I do think that there is a lot hidden that may explain his character, why he does what he does and where he is coming from.
 There is a lot we don't know and a lot the movie leaves blank, which is likely why so many people have found so much fun in filling in the holes.

 I do believe that he was once close with his brother and family, but was put through some amount of pain and shame to make him the way he was on an emotional level.
 I do believe that he was not inherently evil, yet became amoral at an indeterminate time.
 I do believe that he was haunted by guilt and, during the time of his reign, madness as the direct results of what he did.